RAG vs Fine-Tuning: Choosing the Right LLM Strategy for Your Use Case

 What Fine-Tuning Actually Does

 Fine-tuning modifies the model weights using examples of the behavior you want.
-The model learns patterns, style, format, and domain-specific reasoning.
+The model learns patterns, style, format, and domain-specific reasoning — it's baked in, not retrieved.

 from openai import OpenAI